Complete guide: How to set up and run a virtual restaurant

 In this complete guide, you will learn how to build your own virtual restaurant website, which you will own 100%.
 This will save you lots of money compared to using a hosted restaurant ordering system such as Uber Eats, Grubhub, or DoorDash.

-We’ll show you how to set up a virtual restaurant in WordPress using the WooCommerce Product Table plugin.
-By the time you’re done, your virtual restaurant site might look something like this:
+We’ll show you how to set up a virtual restaurant in WordPress using the WooCommerce Restaurant Ordering plugin.
+It only takes 10 minutes and by the time you’re done, your virtual restaurant site will look something like this:

 What is a virtual restaurant?